MicrosoftDocs/azure-devops-docs/docs/git/concepts/mapping-my-tfvc-actions-to-git.md

 ### Switch branches

-When working with Git you do not change branches by switching to separate folders and locations on your machine.
-You simply change the context by doing a `checkout`, making the entire working directory match the selected branch or commit. **Fast** and **simple**!
+When working with Git, you do not change branches by switching to separate folders and locations on your machine.
+You change the context by doing a `checkout`, making the entire working directory match the selected branch or commit. **Fast** and **simple**!

 ### Command line